Lacrosse Goalies And Game Preparation

 Now here comes the best part – game day!

 I got excited just writing out that last sentence.
-And game days should trigger the same reaction in you if you love the sport of lacrosse.
+Game days should trigger that same reaction in you if you love the sport of lacrosse.

 But what should an elite lacrosse goalie do in the week leading up the game and on game day to properly prepare for the game?